hyun986-spec/hyun986-making-journal/journal-pages/week-06.md

 - OpenAI.
 (2026).
 Codex [AI coding model]. https://openai.com

 ChatGPT (GPT-5.5), Google Gemini, and OpenAI Codex were used only for coding assistance during the development of the p5.js prototype.
 These tools helped generate and explain example code for experimentation and testing.
-All final implementation and project decisions were completed by me.
+All final implementation and project decisions were completed by Hyein Yun.